Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/USAGE.md

 ## Compiling and testing

-Only phone targets are compiled into the Library, so you must compile for and test on an actual device.
-If you don't do this, you'll get a linker error that says "missing required architecture x86_64 in file".
+The following architecture targets are compiled into the Library's framework binary: `armv7`, `arm64`, and `x86_64`.
+This means that the Library can run on phones or in a simulator (on a 64-bit host system).

+When run in a simulator, there may be errors shown in the device log.
+This does not seem to affect the execution of the app (or Library).